minhloi0901/DEMO/README.md

 ### 3. Training

 #### Dataset Preparation

+Follow the instructions to download the [WebVid-10M](https://github.com/m-bain/webvid) dataset.
+We provide an example training dataset in `data/webvid/train_sample.csv`.
+You can manually download these sample videos and place them in `data/webvid/videos` for sample training.

-Follow the instruction and download [Web-Vid](https://github.com/m-bain/webvid) dataset. we provide an example training dataset under `data/webvid_example`.
-If you prefer to use your own dataset, please refer to `tools/datasets/video_datasets.py` to define your own dataset and preprocessing step.
+If you prefer to use your own dataset, refer to `tools/datasets/video_datasets.py` to define your dataset and preprocessing steps.

 #### Download pretrained models from ModelScope